Federal Tax Incentives:

 -

-As such, for the quarter in which any of the above apply, you may be required to report the tax on Form 720, Part II, IRS No. 117.
+If any of the above recapture conditions apply, the taxpayer must report the excise tax on Form 720, Part II, using IRS No. 117 for the applicable quarter.

 IRS Links, Notices, & Filing Requirements